Getting to knowww you...

 - Claims that he doesn't enjoy giving speeches.
 Though you'd never know

-(European) leg of the tour.
-Taken from the Rattle & Hum album and performed
+of the tour.
+Taken from the Rattle & Hum album and performed by the Mirrorball

-than sings, the lyrics – it's particularly amusing to hear him declare "Pretty
+lyrics – it's particularly amusing to hear him declare "Pretty soon, y'all,

 During this song MacPhisto strides confidently around the stage, with what Dianne